holdex/developers/.github/CONTRIBUTING.md

 We usually reject and close PRs which do not have activity for the last 24 hours, unless there is a clear comment explaining the reason why that PR is stalled.

+## CI Checks

+To maintain the quality and integrity of our project, all PRs must successfully pass the required Continuous Integration (CI) checks before being marked as "ready to review."
+PRs with failing CI checks will be rejected.

+The required checks are as follows:

+	- The pr-time-tracker verifies that the time spent on the PR has been properly logged.
+	- The pr-time-tracker for bugs ensures that bug-related time tracking is correctly linked to the corresponding commit and bug author.
+	- The code-rabbit validates that the code meets quality standards and passes all automated checks.

+> [!NOTE]
+> Contributors need to resolve all CI issues before assigning reviewers or requesting a review.
+Any PR with unresolved CI checks should remain in "draft" status until all issues are fixed.

 ## Drafting

 When start working on a Problem, you must open a [draft PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#draft-pull-requests) right away.
 Do not mark PR as "ready to review" unless you are confident it is ready.

 When creating a PR, you must [link it](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) to the corresponding Problem (issue).

 ### Design PRs

 Initiate a PR with a note in the DESIGN.md file detailing the addressed design aspects.
 Design PRs use `docs(ui)` as the "type" and "scope" of its name. i.e.: `docs(ui): design table component`

 Structure the design file with the following markup: